autocrypt/autocrypt/doc/examples.rst

 ------------------------------

 Consider a blank state and a first outgoing message from Alice to Bob and Carol.
-Alice's MUA add a header just like in the 1:1 case so that Bob and Carol's MUA will learn Alice's key.
+Alice's MUA adds a header just like in the 1:1 case so that Bob's and Carol's MUAs will learn Alice's key.
 After Bob and Carol have each replied once, all MUAs will have appropriate keys for encrypting the group communication.